 Finding Support as an LGBT Teen

 Luckily I did find support, from friends (I had one friend with a gay mum) but also in the form a little place in Northampton called The Lowdown.

-They offered me support when I was at my most scared and vulnerable, and actually it was them that inevitably lead to me coming out when I did (the reason I was late home was because I’d been at a support group for LGBT teens run by them).
+They offered me support when I was at my most scared and vulnerable, and actually it was them that inevitably lead to me coming out when I did (the reason I was late home was that I’d been at a support group for LGBT teens run by them).